 The Group has lease contracts for various items of lands and pharmacy stores used in its operations.
 Lease of lands generally have lease term of 5 to 20 years while lease of pharmacy stores has lease term of 5 to 10 years.
 The Group's obligations under its leases are secured by the lessor's title to the leased assets.
-The Group's obligation under its leases are secured by the lessor's title to the leased assets.
 There are several lease contacts that include extension and termination options.
 The Group applies the 'short-term lease' recognition exemptions for these leases.